List of museums in Alabama

-The list of museums in Alabama contains museums in the U.S. state of Alabama.
+The is a list of museums in the U.S. state of Alabama.
+The blue links indicate an article exists on an individual museum.
+The red links indicate that an article still needs to be created.
 A number of public and private institutions and organizations around the state make their collections available for public viewing.
 These museums contain artifacts and exhibits related to art and art history, broadcasting, children, civil and political rights, culture, industry, law, medicine, military history, music, natural history, local and regional history, science, sports and transportation.
 Additionally, the state is home to many historic house museums, many with a focus on the biographical history of individuals; several hall of fames; and a number of living history museums with a focus on local, state, or national history.
 Also included are non-profit and university art galleries.
 Museums that exist only in cyberspace (i.e., virtual museums) are not included in this list.